 APVMA social media channels

 The APVMA makes a number of social media channels available to the public.
 You may use all material posted by the APVMA on these channels under a Creative Commons (CC) Attribution 4.0 Australia licence, except where otherwise noted.
-The terms and conditions of this licence is available on the CC Australia website.
+The terms and conditions of this licence are available on the CC Australia website.

 Material posted by any other person other than the APVMA (such as public users of the channels) is made available to you by that person under a Creative Commons (CC) Attribution 4.0 licence.